 In Studio Content Manager, there are two types of policies:

-- Upload policies: Policies applied to videos uploaded to a YouTube channel you own.
+- Upload policies: Policies applied to videos uploaded to a YouTube channel that you own.

-- Upload policies allow you to create a partner-uploaded claim and tell YouTube what action to take with these videos (monetize, track, or block).
+- Upload policies allow you to create a partner-uploaded claim and tell YouTube what action to take with these videos (monetise, track or block).

 - Match policies: Policies applied to videos that other people upload to their channels.

-- Match policies are applied when Content ID finds your content in other people’s videos.
-A claim is created that tells YouTube what action to take with these videos (monetize, track, or block).
+- Match policies are applied when Content ID finds your content in other people's videos.
+A claim is created that tells YouTube what action to take with these videos (monetise, track or block).

 Upload policies and match policies work in the same way.
-Both consist of rules about whether to monetize, track, or block the claimed video.
-They only differ in how they’re applied to a video — by you or by Content ID.
+Both consist of rules about whether to monetise, track or block the claimed video.
+They only differ in how they're applied to a video – by you or by Content ID.
 Learn more about how policies are applied.

 You can set one policy that applies to both your videos and user-uploaded videos that contain your content.
 But, if your policy contains custom Content ID matching criteria, it can't be used as an upload policy.
 Learn more below.

-Match policies tell YouTube what action to take with a claimed video (monetize, track, or block).
+Match policies tell YouTube what action to take with a claimed video (monetise, track or block).
 Match policies can also include instructions on when Content ID should claim a video.
 You can tell Content ID to automatically claim videos based on the: